Duncan Hewett

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 Dr Duncan Hewett is a senior postdoctoral scientist in the Myeloma Research Group of Dr Kate Vandyke.
-He is located within the Cancer Theme at SAHMRI on North Terrace.
+He is located within the Precision Cancer Medicine Theme at SAHMRI on North Terrace.
 Multiple Myeloma is a largely incurable haematological cancer caused by the clonal expansion of differentiated B cells called plasma cells.
 His research focuses on using cell-based and mouse-based models of multiple myeloma to more fully understand the roles that mutated or dysregulated genes play in cancer initiation and progression, and to test the pre-clinical efficacy of novel anti-myeloma therapeutics.

 • Current Higher Degree by Research Supervision (University of Adelaide)